Is The High Fat Keto Diet For You? One Woman and Three Experts Tell The Tale

 According to Wikipedia, ketones are three water-soluble molecules (acetoacetate, beta-hydroxybutyrate, and their spontaneous breakdown product, acetone) that are produced by the liver from fatty acids during periods of low food intake (fasting), carbohydrate restrictive diets, starvation, prolonged intense exercise,or in untreated (or inadequately treated) type 1 diabetes.

 The brain and other organs feed on ketones in a process called ketosis, which gives the diet its name.
-Ketosis is a metabolic state in which some of the body’s energy supply comes from ketone bodies in the blood, in contrast to a state of glycolysis in which blood glucose provides most of the energy your body requires.
+Ketosis is a metabolic state where some of the body’s energy supply comes from ketone bodies in the blood, in contrast to a state of glycolysis where blood glucose provides most of the energy your body requires.

-Keto-dieters eat lots of fat to maintain this state where fat is used for energy, which happens when the body goes into starvation mode and taps its fat stores for fuel.
+Keto-dieters eat lots of fat to keep up this state where fat is used for energy, which happens when the body goes into starvation mode and taps its fat stores for fuel.

 In his article, What Are Ketones and Are They Healthy, Dr. David Jockers lists some advantages that ketones have as an energy source over glucose (carbs):